mihai36/pychat/README.md

 * Distribute private.pem and receiver.pem to each user for a working end-to-end encrypted chat room.
-* Also the keys and the initialize vectors  for symetric encryption should be changed.
+* Also the keys and the initialize vectors  for symmetric encryption should be changed.